Grammarian (Now includes Ah Counter)

 Evaluation speeches are 2-3 minute speeches.
 GREEN is at 2 minutes, YELLOW is at 2:30 minutes, and RED is at 3 minutes.
 When you show RED, speakers will have a 30-second grace period to wrap up their speech.

 How upload/change your background in Zoom:

 The Grammarian helps speakers keep note of the use of their vocabulary, enunciation, and key phrases that were said during the meeting.
-The Grammarian also has the duty of choosing the word of the day (WoD).
+In addition to the above, the grammarian will also keep track of a speaker’s use of filler words, crutch words, repetitions, false starts and other quirks that get in the way of delivery smoother speeches.
+The Grammarian also has the duty of choosing the word of the day (WOTD).
 The word of the day tends to be associated with the meeting theme (the theme is chosen by the TMOD) but it’s more of a guideline than a requirement.
 During their explanation of the Grammarian role, at the beginning of the meeting, the Grammarian will let the members know what the word of the day is and provide a definition + example use of the word in a sentence to facilitate the members expanding vocabulary.
-At the end of the meeting, the Grammarian will report back with a list of grammar improvements that can be made as a whole by members, key phrases used during the meeting, and the number of times the WoD was used.
+At the end of the meeting, the Grammarian will report back with a list of grammar improvements that can be made as a whole by members, key phrases used during the meeting, and the number of times the WOTD was used.

 Table Topics Master (TTM)

 The Table Topics Master (TTM) is the main facilitator for the 2nd part of our meeting: the Table Topics section (aka. the impromptu speaking section).
 The Table Topics section is the only section of the meeting that is open to all (members + guests) so remember to invite guests to participate!
 The main role of the Table Topic Master is to provide an unexpected prompt to the speaker so that they can work on thinking on their feet.
 The delivery of this role can be done in many different ways, for example: